How to Make Sour Cream with Only 2 Ingredients

 Now you might be wondering if you could use some other ingredients.

 - Cream: you can really use any cream in this recipe.
-If you’re buying from the store you can use heavy cream OR whipping cream.
+If you’re buying from the store, you can use heavy cream OR whipping cream.
 You can use raw cream or pasteurized cream.
-I have not played with plant-based creams but imagine that they might work as well.
+I have not played with plant-based creams, but I imagine that they might work as well.

 How to use it